skripti-org/valilehti/src/pages/artikkelit/astro.md

   - jam-stack
   - terve
   - test
-description: There's a simple secret to building a faster website — just ship less.
+description: Tarviiko tätä ees kysyä?
+There's a simple secret to building a faster website — just ship less.
 ---

 Unfortunately, modern web development has been trending in the opposite direction—towards more.
 More JavaScript, more features, more moving parts, and ultimately more complexity needed to keep it all running smoothly.